Licensing Basics

 Standardizing Agreements

-Like the various technologies that we have covered, NISO and its members moved toward forming a document that helps create a common license framework.
+Like the technologies that we have covered, NISO and its members moved toward forming a document that helps create a common license framework.
 The result was SERU: A Shared Electronic Resource Understanding.
 Although all licenses share some basic similarities, as discussed in Weir (2016) above, the details of the hundreds of licenses a large library has to handle can get lost in a sea of variability.

 SERU as a NISO recommended practice helps to resolve this.
 It fosters a common approach to some aspects of the licensing process and in fact can be used as "an alternative to a license agreement" if both a provider and a library agree to use it.
 Like the standard licensing structure that Weir (2016) outlines, SERU includes parts that describe use, inappropriate use, access, and more but also posits other stipulations, such as confidentiality and privacy.